The 20 Best Craniosynostosis Doctors in Japan

 Tochigi, JP

-Ataru Sunaga practices in Tochigi, Japan.
+Ataru Sunaga practices practicing medicine in Tochigi, Japan.
 Sunaga is rated as an Advanced expert by MediFind in the treatment of Craniosynostosis.
-Their top areas of expertise are Craniosynostosis, Metopic Ridge, Plagiocephaly, Osteotomy, and Mastectomy.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Craniosynostosis, Metopic Ridge, Plagiocephaly, Osteotomy, and Mastectomy.

 Advanced in Craniosynostosis